shaqayq/shaqayq/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I have studied Computer Science and Engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas, and spreading knowledge and positivity.
-- 🔥 **I like to Code, Design, Innovate and Experiment**
+- 🔥 **I like to Code, Design, Innovate, and Experiment**
-- 👯  I’m looking forward to collaborating on open source projects.
+- 👯  I’m looking forward to collaborating on open-source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - 🥳 Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.